sass/sass/proposal/custom-url-resolution.md

 In the JavaScript configuration the flag is `urlRewritePreset`, example: `{ urlRewritePreset: "none" }`

-All files that get used to rewrite url references should be included in `stats.includedFiles` of the result of running `sass.render`

 _Note: If both a preset and custom plugin are configured, the custom plugin will be used._

 #### none preset

-In case you don't want `sass-url()` calls to not do any rewriting you can pass `none`, this will transform all `sass-url` calls into `url` calls that contains the same parameter as provided to the `sass-url` function.
+In case you don't want `sass-url()` calls to do any rewriting you can pass `none`, this will transform all `sass-url` calls into `url` calls that contains the same parameter as provided to the `sass-url` function.

 #### inline preset

 The inline preset is the default and most fool-proof solution to rewriting url references, this preset reads the referenced asset behind the url and inlines it using a base64 data url.

+The inline preset also adds the file path of each inlined asset to the `stats.includedFiles` list that gets returned when running `sass.render`

 #### relative preset

 The relative preset is the most complex preset and has additional configuration options.

 TODO: Actually finish this part...
 Not sure yet how this should work, cli and JS api will probably be slightly different?

+The relative preset also adds the file path of each referenced asset to the `stats.includedFiles` list that gets returned when running `sass.render`

 ### Using Variables